What is an IP Address?

-An IP (Internet Protocol) address is a unique numerical identifier assigned to each device connected to the Internet or any network.
-This address is crucial for enabling devices to communicate with one another on internal or external networks.
+An IP (Internet Protocol) address is a unique numerical label assigned to each device connected to a network, whether it’s the Internet or a local network.
+It enables devices to communicate with each other, facilitating data transmission across the web.

 Types of IP Addresses

-1. Public IP Address: Assigned by your Internet Service Provider (ISP), a public IP address is used to identify your device on the global internet.
-It allows your device to communicate with websites and services outside your local network.
+1. Public IP Address: Assigned by your Internet Service Provider (ISP), a public IP address identifies your device on the global internet, allowing it to interact with websites and services outside your local network.

-2. Private IP Address: Used within local networks, private IP addresses identify devices like computers, smartphones, and printers within the same network.
-These addresses are not routable on the global internet, ensuring internal network security.
+2. Private IP Address: These addresses are used within local networks to identify devices like computers, smartphones, and printers.
+Private IP addresses cannot be accessed over the global internet, ensuring network privacy and security.

 Examples of IP Addresses